 Itinerary

-Arrival: Welcome to the tropics!
-You arrive in Cairns and are warmly greeted by one of our staff members at the airport.
-(Arrive before 12 noon today).
+Welcome to the tropics!
+You arrive in Cairns, the gateway to Far North Queensland, and are warmly greeted at the airport by one of our staff members.
+This marks the beginning of your Australian geography field excursion (arrival before 12 noon today).

 Accommodation: Daintree Rainforest Research Station